SciTools/iris/docs/iris/src/developers_guide/gitwash/development_workflow.rst

 .. _update-mirror-trunk:

-Update the mirror of trunk
+Update the Mirror of Trunk
 ==========================

 First make sure you have done :ref:`linking-to-upstream`.